HCM increases the risk for comorbidities and mortality1-3

 more frequent in

-these
+these patients

 with AFib

-of patients with HCM developed heart failure5,6
+of patients with HCM

-patients (aged 50 to 69 years) with
+higher risk of mortality in older patients (aged 50 to 69 years) with HCM vs. the general population5

-patients (aged 20 to 29 years) with HCM
+higher risk of mortality in younger patients (aged 20 to 29 years) with HCM vs. the general population

 HCM is the leading cause of sudden cardiac death (~1%) in younger patients1-3

-HCM increases the risk of certain comorbidities as well as mortality in patients of all ages1-3
+HCM increases the risk of certain comorbidities as well as

 References

-1. Naidu, Srihari S, editor.
+2. Naidu, Srihari S, editor.
 Hypertrophic Cardiomyopathy.
 Second ed., Springer International Publishing, 2019.

-2. Gersh BJ, et al. 2011 ACCF/AHA guideline for the diagnosis and treatment of hypertrophic cardiomyopathy.
-J Thorac Cardiovasc Surg.
-2011;142(6):e153-203.
+3. Gersh BJ, et al. 2011 ACCF/AHA guideline for the diagnosis and treatment of hypertrophic cardiomyopathy.
+J Thorac Cardiovasc Surg 2011;142(6):e153-203.

 4. Olivotto I, et al. Impact of atrial fibrillation on the clinical course of hypertrophic cardiomyopathy.
-Circulation.
-2001;104(21):2517-24.
+Circulation 2001;104(21):2517-24.

 5. Ho CY, et al. Genotype and lifetime burden of disease in hypertrophic cardiomyopathy: insights from the Sarcomeric Human Cardiomyopathy Registry (SHaRE).
-Circulation.
-2018;138(14):1387-98.
+Circulation 2018;138(14):1387-98.

 6. Rowin EJ, et al. Interaction of adverse disease related pathways in hypertrophic cardiomyopathy.
-Am J Cardiol.
-2017;120(12):2256-64.
+Am J Cardiol 2017;120(12):2256-64.